“West Shropshire Talking Newspaper Fletcher Centre Cross Hill Shrewsbury SY1 1JE 01743 364 726

 “Charity No. 504996 established 1976

 In 1976 the first talking newspapers were published in Shropshire.
 Blind people had said they needed an audio news service and a public appeal achieved both the necessary funds and an initial team of volunteers to produce and publish the recordings for the new charity.
-Portable players were provided on free loan and the service itself was, and still is, free of charge.
-News stories are taken from the Shropshire Star and Shropshire weekly newspapers.
+The service has always been, free.
+News stories are taken from the Shropshire Star and Shropshire weekly newspapers and we are grateful to the publishers for their continued permission.

-Our website, www.wstn.org.uk has a click-to-listen button linking to the current WSTN audio programme.
+Our WSTN website, www.wstn.org.uk has a click-to-listen button linking to the current WSTN audio programme.

-The British Wireless for the Blind Sonata internet radio broadcasts our weekly programme (as well as thousands of others).
+The British Wireless for the Blind Sonata internet radio broadcasts our weekly programme.